nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_hierarchical_manifests.rst

    * A root manifest that coordinates update and invocation processes on its dependency manifests.
      It does not belong to any domain or control any local domain resources.

-   * A dependency manifest for each of the domains, such as the Application and Radio Domains.
+   * A dependency manifest for each of the domains, such as the application and radio domains.

 * Nordic Semiconductor controlled manifests - for the SecDom, including the System Controller.
   They will be released by Nordic Semiconductor and can be incorporated into the firmware update package prepared by the OEM.